dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 effected memory is invoked in the person's mind, the person's psychology is more likely to cause new memories.
-This could be caused by hijacking the neurology of the person: the brain may tend to prefer to rationalize memories that lack some dimensions. i.e. if there are semantic components without the accompanying visual or audio components, then (since this dimensional incoherence is so rare) the brain may react by attempting to explain away the discrepency by creating those dimensional fragments.
+This could be caused by hijacking the neurology of the person: the brain may tend to prefer to rationalize memories that lack some dimensions.
+That is, if there are semantic components without the accompanying visual or audio components, then because this dimensional incoherence is so rare, the brain may react by attempting to explain away the discrepency by filling in those dimensional fragments.
+This is very similar to the reason why witness testimony needs to be recorded early on.
 In other words, the person's brain/mind may create the accompanying audio/visual fragments of those memories to fill in the gaps in an attempt to preserve coherence of the memory.

 Therefore, if you find someone with repressed trauma, unleashing those repressed memories, in and of itself, makes their long-term memory